aleksirintanen/kraken-buy-bot/README.md

 ## Security Notes

 - Never commit your `.env` file or expose your API credentials
-- The bot uses 20% of your EUR balance for each purchase (configurable in the code)
+- The bot uses 20% of your USDC balance for each purchase (configurable in the code)
 - Always test with `DRY_RUN=True` first
 - Consider using API keys with trading-only permissions